 Unfortunately, like the majority of IPS monitors, the VG279Q doesn't look as good in a dark room.
 It also has a limited 1080p resolution that may be disappointing to some users.
 Overall, though, it is a very good monitor with an excellent gaming performance that should please most people.

 If you would prefer a 1440p monitor for a more immersive gaming experience, check out the Samsung CHG70 instead.
-This 27", 1440p monitor delivers an excellent gaming experience, with a fast response time, low input lag, and wide FreeSync range for a nearly tear-free gaming experience, even if your computer can't quite keep up in graphically demanding scenes.
-Unfortunately, the image on the CHG70 degrades when viewed at an angle, but it looks better than the VG279Q when viewed in a dark room.
+This 27", 1440p monitor delivers an excellent gaming experience with a fast response time, low input lag, and wide FreeSync range for a nearly tear-free gaming experience, even if your computer can't quite keep up in graphically demanding scenes.
+Unfortunately, the image on this monitor degrades when viewed at an angle, but it looks better than the ASUS VG279Q when viewed in a dark room.

-Overall, the CHG70 is a very good monitor for most uses and is an excellent FreeSync gaming monitor.
+Overall, this is a very good monitor for most uses and is an excellent FreeSync gaming monitor.
+It's also available in a 32" size, great if you are looking for something a bit larger than the ASUS VG279Q.

 If you prefer a higher resolution screen, the LG 27UK650 is the best 4k FreeSync monitor that we've tested so far.
 It is a very good 27" monitor that delivers good picture quality, with wide viewing angles and great peak brightness.